An employee stock purchase plan is a company-sponsored benefit that gives employees a convenient way to purchase company stock.

 Of course, there’s a flipside to that.
 Owning company stock comes with the risk of loss should the share price fall below the price you paid to acquire it.

 But after understanding the risks, you may still want to participate in an ESPP, because they’re not just convenient — they may actually provide some unique short-term protection against the risk of loss during periods of market volatility as compared to alternatives like the outright purchase of company stock or other forms of equity compensation.

 To understand why, it makes sense to consider how an ESPP works, particularly features that your plan may include such as a lookback provision and a discount to the purchase price.

-A Simple Illustration of How an ESPP Works
+A Simple Illustration of How an Employee Stock Purchase Plan Works

 As always, you want to check your ESPP document to see exactly how your ESPP works — but in general, most plans are very simple in concept.
-You enroll in the plan offered by your company, you contribute via payroll deductions, and shares of stock are purchased on your behalf (In reality, however, there may be a lot of nuances).
+You enroll in the plan offered by your company, you contribute via payroll deductions, and shares of stock are purchased on your behalf.

 If you participate in an employee stock purchase plan, you likely contribute cash into the plan for a specific period of time.
 This is known as an offering period.

 An offering period begins with an offering date and ends with a purchase date.
 The time between the offering date and the purchase date is referred to as the purchase period, which is often 6 months.
 For some plans, the offering period can last as long as 27 months and include multiple purchase periods.

 During the purchase period, you contribute payroll deductions to your ESPP.
 As you contribute to the plan, you’re not actually purchasing shares; your money is held in escrow for the duration of the purchase period.

 On the purchase date, your contributions are used to purchase shares on your behalf as a participant of the ESPP.